-- 12.1.
-Individuals have the right to block or suppress the Trust's processing of personal data. - 12.2.
-In the event that processing is restricted, the Trust will store the personal data, but not further process it, guaranteeing that just enough information about the individual has been retained to ensure that the restriction is respected in future. - 12.3.
-The Trust will restrict the processing of personal data in the following circumstances: - Where an individual contests the accuracy of the personal data, processing will be restricted until the Trust has verified the accuracy of the data.

-- Where an individual has objected to the processing and the Trust is considering whether their legitimate grounds override those of the individual. - Where processing is unlawful and the individual opposes erasure and requests restriction instead. - Where the Trust no longer needs the personal data but the individual requires the data to establish, exercise or defend a legal claim. - 12.4.
-If the personal data in question has been disclosed to third parties, the Trust will inform them about the restriction on the processing of the personal data, unless it is impossible or involves disproportionate effort to do so. - 12.5.
-The Trust will inform individuals when a restriction on processing has been lifted.
+- 13.1.
+Individuals have the right to block or suppress the Trust's processing of personal data. - 13.2.
+In the event that processing is restricted, the Trust will store the personal data, but not further process it, guaranteeing that just enough information about the individual has been retained to ensure that the restriction is respected in future. - 13.3.
+The Trust will restrict the processing of personal data in the following circumstances: - Where an individual contests the accuracy of the personal data, processing will be restricted until the Trust has verified the accuracy of the data. - Where an individual has objected to the processing and the Trust is considering whether their legitimate grounds override those of the individual. - Where processing is unlawful and the individual opposes erasure and requests restriction instead. - Where the Trust no longer needs the personal data but the individual requires the data to establish, exercise or defend a legal claim.